tcl-dp/tcl-dp/README.md

 cd  Release
 ```

-Run cmake, specifying the directory containing ``CMakeLists.txt, which in
+Run cmake, specifying the directory containing `CMakeLists.txt`, which in
 this example is `..`:
 ```
 cmake ..